+Mostly Red

-Mostly Red From and to the heart of the United States of America hough difficult to say with what historical importance the 2004 US presidential election will be viewed in the years ahead, with so much wealth and power concentrated in so few hands the two themes of this year's inauguration ceremony -- 19th century USAmerican expansionism and 20th century resource conservation -- should underscore our need for concern.
-Indeed, are we looking at the front and back sides of the same CD-pack, or should we take seriously the chronology of these two historical periods and expect the United States to finally put its national house in order?
+From and to the heart of the United States of America

+Though difficult to say with what historical importance the 2004 US presidential election will be viewed in the years ahead, with so much wealth and power concentrated in so few hands the two themes of this year's inauguration ceremony -- 19th century USAmerican expansionism and 20th century resource conservation -- should underscore our need for concern.
+Are we looking at the front and back sides of the same CD-pack, or should we take seriously the chronology of these two historical periods and expect USAmerica to finally put its national house in order?